jiayuehua/blog/_posts/2019-08-02-the-tough-guide-to-cpp-acronyms.md

 as specific as saying "`std::map<K, V>::operator[]` accepts a parameter of type `K`."
 The API of a library describes its interface in terms relevant to the human programmer.

+[Bob Steagall says](https://www.youtube.com/watch?v=S7gGtYqtNNo&t=5m23s) an API is "a precise and complete specification of [a component's] guaranteed user-visible behavior."
+Visible to which user?
+The human programmer.

 [Louis Dionne says](https://youtube.com/watch?v=DZ93lP1I7wU&t=2m04s), "I like to think of ABI as being like API, but for machine code."
 The ABI of a library describes its interface in terms relevant to the _machine_.
 For example, "Symbol